ErnestKamau/Shirikisha--chama-management-system/README.md

 1. **Login**: Use one of the demo accounts above on the login page.
 2. **Dashboard**: View your groups, contributions, and upcoming meetings.
-3. **Groups**: Create new chamas, view group details, manage members, and assign roles.
+3. **Groups**: Create new chamas, view group details, manage members, and assign roles. -ADD CONTRIBUTIONS, MANAGE CONTRIBUTIONS
 4. **Profile**: View your profile and see your active chamas.

 ---